-The Principal is responsible for the development of additional regulations and procedures regarding student conduct needed to maintain proper behavior in schools under their supervision.
+The Head of School is responsible for the development of additional regulations and procedures regarding student conduct needed to maintain proper behavior in schools under their supervision.
 All such regulations and procedures shall be consistent with Board-adopted discipline policies.

-Teachers have the authority and responsibility to make and enforce necessary rules for internal governance in the classroom, subject to review by the Principal.
+Teachers have the authority and responsibility to make and enforce necessary rules for internal governance in the classroom, subject to review by the Head of School.
 The Board expects each teacher to maintain a satisfactory standard of conduct in the classroom.
 All LEA staff is required to enforce LEA policies, regulations and procedures in a manner that is fair and developmentally appropriate and that considers the student and the individual circumstances involved.